kojiishi/monitor-input-rs/README.md

 ### Search by the display monitor index

-A number specifies the display monitor by its index.
+Searching by the display monitor index is also possible by using a number.
 ```shell-session
 monitor-input 2 3
 ```